-On Wednesday, December 7, we've invited Jeff Gothelf (who coined the term Lean UX) to talk about how he's using it to get his company, The Ladders, out of the deliverables business.
+We've invited Jeff Gothelf (who coined the term Lean UX) to talk about how he's using it to get his company, The Ladders, out of the deliverables business.
 If you're working in Agile or another fast-moving environment and want to know core essential techniques for good design, you won't want to miss this virtual seminar.
 Read the details.

 What's your take on Lean UX?
 Is it something you've been working with?
 How has it helped you?
 Share your thoughts on our Brain Sparks blog.